MPGxxYT/JBCrates/README.md

 - [ ] Clean Up & Refactor
 - [ ] Bugs
   - [ ] Sometimes when its super laggy, rewards list fails
-  - [ ] You cannot pickup crates when dropping them.
+  - [ ] You cannot pick up crates when dropping them. (skript conflict?)
 - [ ] Possible Additions
   - [ ] Lore & Name updating for crates.

 ## Extra
+[//] Completed

-* Make it pause a little longer for the first placement.
+* Make it pause a little longer for the first placement. //
-* And extend the display end before disappearing.
+* And extend the display end before disappearing. //
 * Add any input corrections and checks.
-* Fix regexs
+* Check & fix regex's
-* No description then remove line
+* No description then remove line //
+* Set up a Config for the plugin